Clothing in India: Dastar

 The Dastar, also known as a pagri, is a turban worn by the Sikh community of India.
-Is a symbol of faith representing values such as valour, honour and spirituality among others.
+Is a symbol of faith representing values such as valour, honour and spirituality, among others.
 It is worn to protect the Sikh's long, uncut hair, the Kesh which is one of the Five Ks of Sikhism.
 Over the years, the dastar has evolved into different styles pertaining to the various sects of Sikhism such as the Nihang and the Namdhari.

 Pheta

 Pheta is the Marathi name for turbans worn in the state of Maharashtra.
-Its usually worn during traditional ceremonies and occasions.
-It was a mandatory part of clothing in the past and have evolved into various styles in different regions.
+It's usually worn during traditional ceremonies and occasions.
+It was a mandatory part of clothing in the past, and has evolved into various styles in different regions.
 The main types are the Puneri Pagadi, Kolhapuri and Mawali pheta.